-Today is Tuesday, 17th of October, 2017
+Today is Tuesday, 28th of January, 2020

 Our support varies depending on the needs of the individual and their whānau, but can include, support with Work and Income, any medical assessments, we provide a fully furnished flat, food parcels, counselling, help with Probation, reconnecting with children and families where appropriate.
 We work to focus on their goals and how they can be motivated towards achieving them.
 We understand restrictions and conditions from Probation, so can work around these using the constructive relationship we have with Corrections.

 We are constantly exploring new projects and ways of providing pro-social support and interactions to restore the humanity to those we journey with.
 We push ourselves to be better at what we do and we strive to offer justice through service and hope.

 We also have contracts with Department of Corrections to provide bespoke community-based reintegration.